1980 United States presidential election: Other major candidates

-The three major Democratic candidates in early 1980 were incumbent president Jimmy Carter, Senator Ted Kennedy of Massachusetts, and Governor Jerry Brown of California.
+The three major Democratic candidates were incumbent president Jimmy Carter, Senator Ted Kennedy of Massachusetts, and Governor Jerry Brown of California.
 Brown withdrew on April 2.
 Carter and Kennedy faced off in 34 primaries.
-Not counting the 1968 election in which Lyndon Johnson withdrew his candidacy, this was the most tumultuous primary race that an elected incumbent president had encountered since President Taft, during the highly contentious election of 1912.
+Not counting the 1968 election in which Lyndon Johnson withdrew his candidacy, this was the most tumultuous primary race an elected incumbent president had encountered since William Howard Taft in 1912.

 During the summer of 1980, there was a short-lived "Draft Muskie" movement; Secretary of State Edmund Muskie was seen as a favorable alternative to a deadlocked convention.
-One poll showed that Muskie would be a more popular alternative to Carter than Kennedy, implying that the attraction was not so much to Kennedy as to the fact that he was not Carter.
-Muskie was polling even with Ronald Reagan at the time, while Carter was seven points behind.
+One poll showed that Muskie would be a more popular alternative to Carter than Kennedy, implying that the attraction was not so much to Kennedy as to nominating someone other than Carter.
+Muskie was polling even with Reagan at the time, while Carter was seven points behind.
 Although the underground "Draft Muskie" campaign failed, it became a political legend.

-After defeating Kennedy in 24 of 34 primaries, Carter entered the party's convention in New York in August with 60 percent of the delegates pledged to him on the first ballot.
-Still, Kennedy refused to drop out.
-At the convention, after a futile last-ditch attempt by Kennedy to alter the rules to free delegates from their first-ballot pledges, Carter was renominated with 2,129 votes to 1,146 for Kennedy.
+After defeating Kennedy in 24 of 34 primaries, Carter entered the party's convention in New York in August with 60% of the delegates pledged to him on the first ballot.
+Still, Kennedy did not drop out.
+At the convention, after a last-ditch attempt by Kennedy to alter the rules to free delegates from their first-ballot pledges, Carter was renominated with 2,129 votes to Kennedy's 1,146.
 Vice President Walter Mondale was also renominated.
 In his acceptance speech, Carter warned that Reagan's conservatism posed a threat to world peace and progressive social welfare programs from the New Deal to the Great Society.